pachyderm/pachyderm/examples/ml/gpt-2/README.md

                     out.write(" <|endoftext|> ")
 ```

-Most of this is fairly standard Pachyderm pipeline code, `"/pfs/queries"`
+Most of this is fairly standard Pachyderm pipeline code. `"/pfs/queries"`
 is the path where our input (a list of queries) is mounted. `query_tweets` is
-where we actually send the query to twitter.
-And then we write the tweets
+where we actually send the query to twitter and then we write the tweets
 out to a file called `/pfs/out/<name-of-input-file>`.
 Notice that we
 inject `"<|startoftext|>"` and `"<|endoftext|>"` at the beginning and end
-of each tweet, these are special delimiters that gpt-2 has been trained on
+of each tweet.
+These are special delimiters that gpt-2 has been trained on
 and that we can use to generate one tweet at a time in our generation
 step.

-To deploy this as a Pachyderm pipeline we'll need a pipeline spec, you can
+To deploy this as a Pachyderm pipeline, we'll need to use a Pachyderm pipeline spec which we've created as [tweets.json](./tweets.json):
-find it in [tweets.json](link), here's what it looks like:

 ```json
 {